Barrow-in-Furness Town Hall

 Barrow-in-Furness Town Hall is a Gothic Revival style municipal building in Barrow-in-Furness, Cumbria, England.
-The building, which serves as the base of Barrow Borough Council, lies within a Conservation Area with Grade II* listed status.
+The building, which served as the headquarters of the former Barrow Borough Council, and now one of the bases of Westmorland and Furness Council, lies within a Conservation Area with Grade II* listed status.

 History

 In the mid-19th century, Barrow was little more than a small fishing village.
 However, after the discovery of iron ore in local mountains and the establishment of a port in the town, the area became a municipal borough in 1867.
-In 1877 architects were invited to submit proposals for a large civic building in Barrow which would represent the growth and current stature of the town.
+In 1877, architects were invited to submit proposals for a large civic building in Barrow which would represent the growth and current stature of the town.
 Irish-born architect, William Henry Lynn had the winning design that began construction in 1882.
 The building was constructed almost entirely from local Hawcoat sandstone with Westmorland slate for the roof.
 At 50 m tall, it became one of the tallest buildings in Barrow.

 Financial constraints alongside changes to the design were the reason that construction did not commence immediately after selection of the design.
-In 1885 the building was almost complete, however cracks were found in areas of the building and the clock tower had to be completely demolished and rebuilt.
+In 1885, the building was almost complete, however cracks were found in areas of the building and the clock tower had to be completely demolished and rebuilt.
 This was most likely the result of the contractors trying to cut costs by using sub-standard stone.
 Despite these initial troubles, the town hall was finally complete in 1886 and was officially opened on 14 July 1887 by Spencer Cavendish, 8th Duke of Devonshire to coincide with the Golden Jubilee of Queen Victoria.

 The town hall continued to serve as the headquarters of the municipal borough council for much of the 20th century and remained a meeting place for the enlarged Barrow-in-Furness Borough Council which was formed in 1974.
+Upon abolition of the Borough of Barrow-in-Furness on 1 April 2023, the town hall became one of three anchor buildings of the new Westmorland and Furness Council.